 - 1. Polling hardware for completion instead of relying on interrupts lowers both total latency and its variance. - 2.
-SPDK NVMe Bdev average latency was up to 4.2% and 36.88% lower than Linux Kernel Libaio, for Random Read and Random Write workloads respectively. - 3.
-SPDK NVMe Bdev average latency was up to approximately 1.3% and 20.3% lower than Linux Kernel io_uring for Random Read and Random Write workloads respectively. - 4.
+SPDK NVMe Bdev average latency was up to 4.7% and 39.8% lower than Linux Kernel Libaio, for Random Read and Random Write workloads respectively. - 3.
+SPDK NVMe Bdev average latency was up to approximately 1.1% and 18.8% lower than Linux Kernel io_uring for Random Read and Random Write workloads respectively. - 4.
 Frequency buckets for 4KiB Random Write at QD=1 workload were so narrow that it was decided to present the results using 100ns as an interval unit for x-axis. - 5.
 For 4KiB Random Read workload all test engines scaled linearly up to QD=32 queue depth.
 Beyond this value: - a.
 SPDK NVMe Bdev scaling became non-linear and peaked at QD=256, reaching 1.4 million IOPS and saturating NVMe drive - b.
-Kernel io_uring scaling became non-linear and peaked ad QD=512, reaching 1.4 million IOPS and saturating NVMe drive - c.
-Kernel libaio peaked at QD=64 reaching approximately 500k IOPS.
+Kernel io_uring scaling became non-linear and peaked ad QD=512, reaching 1.5 million IOPS and saturating NVMe drive - c.
+Kernel libaio peaked at QD=64 reaching approximately 484k IOPS.
 Increasing queue depth did not improve throughput. - 6.
-For 4KiB Random Write workload all test engines scaled linearly up to QD=4 queue depth.
-Beyond this value performance improvement was none or negligible. - a.
-SPDK NVMe Bdev and Kernel io_uring peaked at about 800k IOPS.
-Further increasing the queue depth resulted in minor performance degradation. - b.
-Kernel libaio peaked at about 480k IOPS.
+For 4KiB Random Write workload, the IOPS for the libaio scaled linearly up to QD=4 and the IOPS for the io_uring and SPDK engines scaled linearly up to QD=8.
+Further increasing the queue depth resulted in minor performance degradation.